Science vs Religion: Part 1

 Religion: From the same dictionary comes, “a belief in God or Gods”.
 No matter how many other dictionaries you consult, the word “belief” is universally predominant in all the definitions.

-In my own case I ignored what I had been taught and believed and accepted what I had accidently discovered.
-As regards researching, why bother to do any research if you are not prepared to accept the findings, no matter how challenging to your sacred beliefs.
+In my own case, I ignored what I had been taught and believed and accepted what I had accidentally discovered.
+As regards researching, why bother to do any research if you are not prepared to accept the findings, no matter how challenging your sacred beliefs?
 Archimedes had a major impact on scientific knowledge and principles because he accepted what saw when he reportedly stepped into his bath and recognized the principle of water Displacement.

-To sum up and compare the two above highlighted elements, science is based upon known facts and religion is based upon beliefs.
+To sum up and compare the two above-highlighted elements, science is based upon known facts, and religion is based upon beliefs.
 The meaning of the words “knowing” and “believing” is separated by a gulf of infinite dimensions.
 Knowing is the product of personal experience whereas believing is accepting knowledge expounded by others.
-A ready example in everyday life is this is the case of someone being told that a lemon for instance is very tart, in other words, bitter and sour, so that although they accept the other’s opinion it remains a belief.
+A ready example in everyday life is the case of someone being told that a lemon for instance is very tart, in other words, bitter and sour, so that although they accept the other’s opinion it remains a belief.
 However, it is only when they taste a lemon themselves that that belief turns into knowledge.

 As regards internal sources, the energy self generated within all life forms, be they human, animal or birds etc is created by the ingestion and digestion of other life forms, be they animal or vegetable, which are broadly categorized as food as long as they are not poisonous.
 The energy internally generated allows we humans to operate our bodies in the manner that we do.